lukelarsen/assemble-base/README.md

 });
 ```

 You will then need to create a base CSS to load everything from.
-You can view an optional project structure set up at [Sample Assemble Project] or just follow the example below.
+You can structure your app however you like.
+Just make sure your css imports are in this order.
 ```css
 @import '../node_modules/assemble-base/base';